Need to talk? Call 1800 882 436.

 To access your My Health Record, you first need to link it to your MyGov account.
 See 'How do I access My Health Record?' below.

 If you are new to Australia, a My Health Record will be created for you when you register for Medicare.
-You can indicate on the Medicare enrolment form if you do not want one.
+You can indicate on the Medicare enrolment form if you don’t want a My Health Record.

-If you opted out of having a My Health Record, or deleted your previous record, you can register for a new My Health Record at any time.
+If you opted out or deleted your My Health Record, you can register for a new My Health Record at any time.
 You can do this:

 • online by linking the My Health Record service to myGov.
 If you don't have a myGov account, you will need to create one first.